liferay/liferay-central-test-2/modules/util/portal-tools-data-partitioning-sql-builder/README.markdown

 * The name of the schema you want to export. **(Required)**

+* The name of the catalog you want to export.
+Use it only in those cases where the DBMS uses different object to handle catalogs and schemas, such as DB2.
+If no argument is specified, the schema name will be used.
+  **(Optional)**

 * The IDs of the companies/shards you want to export.
 A company's ID is in the `companyId` field. **(Required)**